 Internal and external pedestrian connectivity and linkages should be an integral part of every new project to provide safe and equitable choices for alternative transportation, such as walking or bicycling.
-New suburban and urban communities developed within the County should be built with sidewalks on all public rights-of-way.
-Internal pedestrian and bikeway trail systems that connect residents to amenities within the community and to the larger world outside their community are encouraged in large developments.
+New suburban and urban communities developed within the City should be built with sidewalks on all public rights-of-way.
+Internal pedestrian and bikeway trail systems that connect residents amenities within community and to the larger world outside their community encouraged in developments.
 By putting these other modes of transportation on equal footing with automobiles, the community can reap significant transportation, environmental and health benefits.

-Not only should the County develop pedestrian infrastructure and require pedestrian connectivity within and between developments, but also this environment should be safe and pedestrian friendly.
+Not only should the City develop pedestrian infrastructure and require pedestrian connectivity within and between developments, but also this environment should be safe and pedestrian friendly.
 Elements such as pedestrian entrances, large windows and pedestrian scaled facades adjacent to pedestrian ways will increase the comfort and usability of sidewalks and path systems.
 Adequate separation of pedestrian infrastructure from on going traffic with such elements as landscaping and on-street parking will greatly increase the safety for pedestrians.